Appendicitis: Prognosis

 Most people with appendicitis recover quickly after surgical treatment, but complications can occur if treatment is delayed or if peritonitis occurs.
 Recovery time depends on age, condition, complications, and other circumstances, including the amount of alcohol consumption, but usually is between 10 and 28 days.
 For young children (around ten years old), the recovery takes three weeks.

 The possibility of peritonitis is the reason why acute appendicitis warrants rapid evaluation and treatment.
 People with suspected appendicitis may have to undergo a medical evacuation.
 Appendectomies have occasionally been performed in emergency conditions (i.e., not in a proper hospital) when a timely medical evacuation was impossible.

 Typical acute appendicitis responds quickly to appendectomy and occasionally will resolve spontaneously.
 If appendicitis resolves spontaneously, it remains controversial whether an elective interval appendectomy should be performed to prevent a recurrent episode of appendicitis.
 Atypical appendicitis (associated with suppurative appendicitis) is more challenging to diagnose and is more apt to be complicated even when operated early.
 In either condition, prompt diagnosis and appendectomy yield the best results with full recovery in two to four weeks usually.
 Mortality and severe complications are unusual but do occur, especially if peritonitis persists and is untreated.

 Another entity known as the appendicular lump is talked about.
-It happens when the appendix is not removed early during infection, and omentum and intestine adhere to it, forming a palpable lump.
-During this period, surgery is risky unless there is pus formation evident by fever and toxicity or by USG.
+It happens when the appendix is not removed early during infection, and the omentum and intestine adhere to it, forming a palpable lump.
+During this period, surgery is risky unless there is pus formation evident by fever and toxicity or by ultrasound.
 Medical management treats the condition.

 An unusual complication of an appendectomy is "stump appendicitis": inflammation occurs in the remnant appendiceal stump left after a prior incomplete appendectomy.
 Stump appendicitis can occur months to years after initial appendectomy and can be identified with imaging modalities such as ultrasound.

+History

+The history of appendicitis traces back to ancient medical texts, though its clear clinical understanding emerged in the 19th century.
+Berengario da Carpi provided the first recorded description of the appendix in the 16th century, followed by Andreas Vesalius and Gabriele Falloppio.
+Clinical understanding progressed in the 18th and 19th centuries, marked by Lorenz Heister's autopsy findings, Claudius Aymand's surgical intervention, and J. Mestivier's operation for appendicitis.
+Prior to the use of the term appendicitis, it was described with terms including perityphlitis, typhlitis, paratyphlitis, and extra-peritoneal abscess of the right iliac fossa.
+The term "appendicitis" was coined by the American physician Reginald Heber Fitz in 1886, leading to standardized diagnosis and treatment, including Charles McBurney's identification of McBurney's point.
+Modern appendectomy techniques evolved in the early 20th century, coinciding with advancements in pathology, notably demonstrated by Ludwig Aschoff in 1908.